Skip to main content

 Schedule mandatory breaks every 45-50 minutes within your 21 hours and 55 minutes block.
 During breaks, move your body, hydrate, and eat a light snack if needed.
 Avoid caffeine in the second half of a long session if it is afternoon, as it may interfere with sleep later.
 These small investments in recovery keep your overall output high across the entire 21 hours and 55 minutes.

-Exam Simulation and 21 hours and 55 minutes Test Practice
+Portfolio Building and Skill Showcasing in 21 hours and 55 minutes

 Frequently Asked Questions